conda-forge/conda-forge.github.io/src/dev/updating_pkgs.rst

 This means that a maintainer can create branches in the main repo.
 For updates, using a branch in the main repo is discouraged because,

-1. CI is run on both the branch and the PR.
+1. :term:`CI` is run on both the branch and the PR.

-   This wastes CI resources
+   This wastes :term:`CI` resources

 2. Branches are automatically published.

-   This means if you push a version update to a branch and then create a PR, conda packages will be published to anaconda.org before the PR is merged.
+   This means if you push a version update to a branch and then create a :term:`PR`, conda packages will be published to anaconda.org before the PR is merged.

 .. important::
   For these reasons maintainers are asked to fork the feedstock, push to a branch in the fork and then open a PR to the ``conda-forge`` repo.